CDL-Quantum/CohortProject_2020/README.md

 * Calculating the above properties using data from a real or virtual quantum device.

 ### Resources include
+* Data for use in machine learning reconstruction techniques
 * Quantum-inspired classical simulation techniques
-* Quantum hardware including circut-based devices and quantum annealers
+* Quantum hardware including circut-based computers, CV devices, and quantum annealers
-* Data for use in machine learning reconstruction techniques

 ### References:
 * Review: Quantum Chemistry in the Age of Quantum Computing: https://arxiv.org/abs/1812.09976